thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 ![Pager Image](/assets/scraping-with-casperjs/pager.png)

 Note that the page we are currently on has it's link disabled.
-In the image above, that's the page two link.
+In the image above, it's the page 2 link.
 If we inspect this link, we see that it uses the CSS class `navigation-link-disabled`:

 ![Pager CSS Image](/assets/scraping-with-casperjs/pager_css.png)

-This means we can write a `getSelectedPage` function to return the currently selected page by identifying the link with the `navigation-link-disabled` class and returning its value as an integer.
+This means we can write a `getSelectedPage` function to return the currently selected page by finding the link with the `navigation-link-disabled` class and returning its value as an integer.

 {% highlight javascript %}